ettomatic/ashikawa-core/README.md

 ### Detailed description

 Make sure you are running Ruby 1.9.x (or JRuby/Rubinius in 1.9 mode) and clone the latest snapshot into a directory of your choice.
-Also install AvocadoDB to run the integration tests.
+Also make sure AvocadoDB is installed and accessible via `avocado`.

-If you use `rvm`, create a gemset for this project: `rvm gemset create ashikawa-core`.
-You will be asked if you want to switch to this gemset once you `cd` into the directory.
-If you do not want to use `rvm`, just ignore this step.
+If you use `rvm` a gemset for the project is created upon changing into the directory.
+If you do not use `rvm` nothing will happen.

 Change into the project directory.
 Run `bundle` to get all dependencies (do a `gem install bundler` before if you don't have bundler installed).